WHO WAS CHARLES F. ("CHICK") CAPEN, JR.?

 At the time of his death, Chick Capen was completing his work as co-author of the well-known book, Introduction to Observing and Photographing the Solar System, co-authored by Thomas A. Dobbins and Donald C. Parker.
-Soon after Capen passed away, Jeff Beish completed the book Mars Observer’s Handbook they had worked on for several years and was published by the Planetary Society and is not in second printing by the Astronomical League.
+Soon after Capen passed away, Jeff Beish completed the book Mars Observer’s Handbook they had worked on for several years and was published by the Planetary Society and second and subsequent printing by the Astronomical League.

 The Charles F. Capen Memorial Library and Achieves consists of